Renda02/Web-Perfomance-Core-Web-Vitals/README.md

 - Bundle analysis.

 **Cumulative Layout Shift** - measures the stability of the layout and ensures a smooth and natural user experience.
 Does the content move unexpectedly?
-You may encounter this situation when you're reading content on a website an suddenly an advertisement appears.
+You may encounter this situation when you're reading content on a website and suddenly an advertisement appears.

 What are the common causes of poor CLS scores?
 - Ad promotions and images without dimensions bounce around the content.
-- Web Fonts that cause a Flash of Invisible Text, FOIT or Flash of Unstyled Text ,FOUT.
+- Web Fonts that cause a Flash of Invisible Text,FOIT or Flash of Unstyled Text,FOUT.

 CLS possible solutions:
 - Images and videos must always have height and width specified.